 - Step-by-step model builder introduces newbies to the world of financial modeling

-- Premium API enables quants to integrate data, metrics and strategies
+- API enables quants to integrate data, metrics, and strategies into their own models

-- Finbox proprietary valuation tool provides a Fair Value for every stock
+- Finbox proprietary valuation tool provides a fair value estimate for every stock

-- Free membership and 30-day $1 trial is a great way to kick the tires
+- 10-day trial is a great way to kick the tires

 - Limited technical analysis charting tools